ruby-han/W251/hw11/README.md

 3. Did your changes improve or degrade the model?
 How close did you get to a test run with 100% of the scores above 200?

-- Changes to density layers greatly improved the model
+- Changes to density and number of layers greatly improved the model
 - 96% tests with scores above 200 achieved

 4. Based on what you observed, what conclusions can you draw about the different parameters and their values?

-- Changes to the layers produced the greatest effect to account for model complexity
+- Changes to the density and number layers produced the greatest effect to account for model complexity
 - Changing the loss function from `mean_squared_error` to `mean_absolute_error` better represents the metric for this task
 - Additional nodes did not always increase model performance due to potential overfitting
 - The `relu` activation function is appropriate to use between layers